 Just visit our pre-register page, watch our bouldering induction video and come on down.
 You can also do this at reception if you don’t have time now.
-It’s that easy, and you can be climbing within 20 minutes of walking through the door.
-During peak times, pre-booking for independent climbing is only required at VauxWall West and VauxWall East.
-At all other times and centres, you can just walk in.
+It’s that easy, and you can be climbing within 5 minutes of walking through the door.
+No pre-booking for independent climbing is required, you can jsut turn up and get climbing.

 Can I climb with an instructor on my first visit?